CyberAndi/CyberSecurity-Box/README.md

 It includes Firewall-Rules for Amazon
 Alexa/Echo, NAS, MS-Servers etc.
 #
+The pi-hole-teleporter_CyberSecurity_Box_without_Porn.tar.gz inludes White- and Blacklist (Advertisement and Maleware) with over 70% blocking rate
+#
-The pi-hole Teleporter-file inludes White- and Blacklist (Advertisement, Mailware and Porn) with over 70% blocking rate
+The pi-hole-teleporter_CyberSecurity_Box_2018-12-20_.tar.gz inludes White- and Blacklist (Advertisement, Maleware and Porn) with over 70% blocking rate